brendacs/colludia-gatsby/src/content/review/2020-04-05-broom-to-roomba-moonlighter.markdown

 pageType:     post
 game:         moonlighter
 slug:         /broom-to-roomba-moonlighter/
-tab-title:    From Broom to Roomba in Moonlighter
+tabTitle:     From Broom to Roomba in Moonlighter
 title:        From Broom to Roomba in <em class='game-title'>Moonlighter</em>
-type:         [review]
+postType:     [review]
 desc:         "Moonlighter review: From broom-wielder to Roomba-owner, you'll no doubt have fun fighting and selling your way to victory, glory, and wealth while revitalizing the town of Rynoka—and the world—as the humble shopkeeper Will."
 tagline:      "\"From broom-wielder to Roomba-owner, you'll no doubt have fun fighting and selling your way to victory, glory, and wealth while revitalizing the town of Rynoka—and the world—as the humble shopkeeper Will.\""
 date:         2020-04-05
-release-date: 2018-05-29
+releaseDate:  2018-05-29
 image:        Moonlighter.jpg
 video:        https://www.youtube.com/embed/Hp7tNAH9Ox0
 author:       Brenda Zhang
-author-url:   brenda
+authorUrl:    brenda
 categories:   [action, adventure, rpg, roguelike, "not story", review]
 tags:         [moonlighter, "digital sun", rogue-lite, "dungeon crawler", 2D, pixel graphics, economy]
 ---